johnathan-Nichols/WPR_A3_19L1040001/frontend/README.md

 - When hosted on Heroku.com, this app may use Mongo Database Atlas.

 ## Availability
-This app will be hosted on Heroku.com but it will also be set up to allow use on localhost:3000, the server is ran on localhost:3001.
+This app will be hosted on Heroku.com at (https://a3-19l1040001-wpr.herokuapp.com/) but it will also be set up to allow use on localhost:3000, the server is ran on localhost:3001.